-Due to the COVID-19 situation, we are unable to have on-campus visits this summer for those prospective students who are unable to attend the DPT Open House scheduled for September 12, 2020.
-However, we welcome you to join a video chat with one or more faculty members (via Zoom) on the dates and times that follow.
+Due to the COVID-19 situation, we are unable to have on-campus visits or schedule an on-campus DPT Open House.
+However, we welcome you to join a video chat with one or more faculty members (via Zoom) on Friday, October 2, 2020 at noon, central time.
 You can expect the following.

 - Talk to a faculty member in the DPT program